kaushik2901/async-endpoints/docs/backlog.md

 - MethodResult should not have exception property, it should parse exception properly and convert to AsyncEndpointError object
 - AsyncEndpoints should return proper Result.Problem in case of error
 - AsyncEndpoints should allow developers to configure custom response (both success and error)
+- AsyncEndpoints must not return serialized result as part of job response